 Our accommodation is in twin rooms with en suite bathrooms at a riverside lodge with a swimming pool, internet and bar.

 Our next border crossing takes us into Zimbabwe this morning.
 Entering Zimbabwe we drive to Victoria Falls - where the largest waterfall in the world is found.

 The UNESCO World Heritage Site of Victoria Falls is one of the most unforgettable natural spectacles in Africa - an absolute must-see!
 Today you have free time to visit Vic Falls and experience the 'Smoke that Thunders' as translated from the local name, Mosi-oa-Tunya.
 In addition to visiting the spectacular Victoria Falls, you can jump straight into one of the thrilling adventure activities (optional extra) this afternoon or take it easy.

 Our overnight accommodation is at a riverside lodge, located on the banks of the Zambezi River on the outskirts of the Zambezi National Park.
 We stay in twin rooms with en-suite bathrooms at the lodge in Victoria Falls, enjoying the facilities, including a swimming pool, internet, bar, laundry services and a restaurant.

-In the morning we set off early along the Great North Road to our next stop, the dynamic mega-city of Johannesburg.
+In the morning we set off early along the Great North Road to our next stop, the dynamic city of Johannesburg.

 This evening we enjoy a local dance performance and dinner around the flickering campfire.

 This affordable Delta & Kruger Safari comes to an end when we arrive back in Johannesburg.
-Most tour groups choose to enjoy dinner together at the post-tour lodge, which offers a traditional braai (barbecue) that can be booked through your guide.
+Most tour groups choose to enjoy dinner together at the post-tour lodge, which offers a traditional braai (barbecue) that can be booked through your guide on day 12.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.